AltropInc/alt/doc/script/Scopes.md

 }
 ```

-When the function hello is called, say hello("World"), we get the fllowing block scope:
+When the function hello is called, say hello("World"), we get the following scopes:

 ```altscript
 // for hello("World");